DYWIDAG Threadbar Anchors

 DYWIDAG Soil Nailing is a passive system for stabilizing slopes and sidehill cuts or rock as well as for stabilizing construction pit walls if deformations are irrelevant.
 The load-bearing system significantly differs from ground anchors (actively tensioned) and tensile piles.
 In the case of soil nailing, the load-bearing capacity of the complete soil is increased because it is consolidated by the soil nails.

-The DSI glass fiber reinforced plastic fully threaded, Threadbar, is a compostie material composed of high performance resins and high strength glass fiber.
+The DYWIDAG glass fiber reinforced plastic fully threaded, Threadbar, is a compostie material composed of high performance resins and high strength glass fiber.
 It is supplemented with an array of various additives, which are then processed using very specific technology.

 DYWI® Drill Hollow Bar System